 Planning to pass through Gallup, New Mexico on your next road trip?
 There is more to do here than you might expect.
+There are lots of fun things to do in Gallup.

 I recently spent a few days in Gallup as part of the TMS Family Travel Conference.
 Honestly, most of the travel writers who attended wondered why the organizers picked a small town in the middle of the desert.
-However, once I got a real feel for what Gallup is about and what it has to offer, I was sold.
+However, once I got a real feel for what the city is about and what it has to offer, I was sold.

 Gallup is located in western New Mexico, about two hours drive from Albuquerque.
 It's a small community filled with new hotels, restaurants, grocery stores and other conveniences traveling families need.
 At the same time, Gallup retains its authentic character and those who want unique experiences will find them here.